foundry-vtt-community/wiki.js/development/api/CompendiumCollection.md

 ### Configuration

 Compendiums are not documents, which means they do not have an `update` method.
 Instead, `CompendiumCollection#configure(configuration)` allows you to edit them.
-The `configuration` argument is an object with the following arguments:
+The `configuration` argument is an object with the following optional fields:

 - **locked** (Boolean) - Whether documents in this compendium can be edited.
 - **folder** (Folder|string|null) - A folder or folder ID to put this compendium into.
 Null returns it to the root of the directory.